skepickle/foundryvtt-gaming-table-player/README.md

 When this option is enabled, the gaming table's current view is shown as a blue rectangle on the GM's view.
 Any other scenes that have been focused will be shown as a red rectangle on the GM's view.

+## Focus on Select Token

+When this option is enabled, if the GM has a token selected when they press the hotkey, then the gaming table player will focus on where that token was at that moment on the GM's view.
+This allows the GM to even use invisible tokens as a center for focus.
+The gaming table player's view does not shift automatically if the respective token is moved after the hotkey was pressed.

 ## License

 Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).